 Your legal team may take time to explain the details about what happens when you go to court for a car accident.
-If you are considering resolving your car accident case in court, a lawyer may be able to help by ensuring your lawsuit is filed on time.
+A lawyer can also ensure that you file a lawsuit in time.
+This is important if you’re considering to take your case in court.

 Do Not Lose Your Ability to File a Personal Injury Lawsuit

 The process of filing a court case is complex and time sensitive.
-Filing a personal injury lawsuit means preparing files and submitting your potential suit for court consideration.
+In fact, filing a personal injury lawsuit means preparing files and submitting your potential suit for court consideration.
 While the court allows you to file a lawsuit that may hold an at-fault driver financially responsible for his negligent actions, it limits the time you have to do so.

 You generally have two years to file a personal injury lawsuit, according to California Code of Civil Procedure (CCP) §335.1.
 If you do not file your lawsuit within the allotted two-year time period, you might inadvertently relinquish your right to financial compensation.
 With enough notice, your legal team might be able to ensure your claim complies with the state’s time restriction.
-By getting your legal team involved in your case early, you may avoid losing your right to financial recovery.
+Involve your legal team in your case early.
+This can help secure your right to financial recovery.

 Evidence You Might Present in a Court Case

-If your car accident claim goes to court, your lawyer may present a collection of evidence to attempt to prove your right to compensation.
+If your car accident claim goes to court, your lawyer may present a collection of evidence.
+This helps attempt to prove your right to compensation.
 The evidence file that your lawyer builds for you might contain your: